martin557/Elk-Stack/Ansible/ELK/ELK/ELK.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
 Only the jump box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP address: 72.65.221.165
+Access to this machine is only allowed from the following whitelisted IP address:

+72.65.221.165.

-Machines within the network can only be accessed by a jump box.
+Machines within the network can only be accessed by a Jump Box via SSH.
-The jump box was the only machine that was allowed access to ELK.
-It was accessed via the jump box's public IP address of 40.85.168.70.
+The Jump Box was the only machine that was allowed access to ELK.
+It was accessed via the Jump Box's public IP address of 40.85.168.70.

 A summary of the access policies in place can be found in the table below.